malaika-azhar/cybersecurity-lab-projects/project-9-linux-log-analysis-forensics/README.md

 ![Syslog Analysis](./screenshots/SS2_Syslog_Analysis.PNG)

 ### Phase 3 — NTP Time Sync Check
-Checked time synchronization logs to confirm the system clock source — important for trusting timestamps in the rest of the investigation. *(Confirm exact domain from your own screenshot — likely `ntp.ubuntu.com`.)*
+Checked time synchronization logs to confirm the system clock source — important for trusting timestamps in the rest of the investigation.
+The logs confirmed the machine contacted `ntp.ubuntu.com` to sync its clock.

 ![Timesyncd Logs](./screenshots/SS3_Syslog_Timesync.PNG)